 Q: May we serve as the host organization for more than one Skadden Fellowship applicant in a single application cycle?

 A: A significant majority of organizations choose to serve as the host organization for only one Skadden Fellowship applicant in a single cycle.
 In fairness to applicants, we provide the following guidelines to host organizations.
 Organizations with fewer than 20 attorneys should generally only serve as the host organization for one Skadden Fellowship applicant in a single cycle.
-Organizations with between 20 and 50 attorneys should generally serve as the host organization for up to two Skadden Fellowship applicants in a single cycle.
+Organizations with between 20 and 50 attorneys may serve as the host organization for no more than two Skadden Fellowship applicants in a single cycle.
 Organizations with 50 or more attorneys may, within reason, serve as the host organization for more than two Skadden Fellowship applicants in a single cycle.
 Any organization hosting more than one Skadden Fellowship applicant in a single cycle must ensure that the applicants will: work on distinct issues, serve distinct populations, be supervised by different attorneys, and be hosted within a separate geographic office or practice group of your organization.
 If you intend to serve as the host to more than one applicant in a cycle, we strongly encourage you to discuss this with your candidates.
 If any of this is unclear, or you have any questions, please email us to discuss.

 Q: What should be contained in the host organization commitment letter?